evkx/evkx.github.io/content/models/dacia/spring/Spring_65HP/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Phone mirroring
+### Phone Mirroring

 Furthermore, the Dacia Spring 65HP supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ### Sound system

 One type of sound system is available for the Dacia Spring 65HP.

-With the , you get NULL speakers with a max system output of  watts.
+- With the , you get NULL speakers with a max system output of  watts.

 The model has 2 USB-C connections as standard.